uwcartlab/webmapping/Chapter02/readme.md

     window.onload = initialize();

-If you add this code into _main.js_ and reload _index.html_ in the browser using Prepros, you should now see a neat little table on the webpage and in the DOM (Figure 2.2)
+If you add this code into _main.js_ and reload _index.html_ in the browser using Prepros or other local development server, you should now see a neat little table on the webpage and in the DOM (Figure 2.2)

 ![figure2.2.2.png](img/figure2.2.2.png)

 ###### Figure 2.2: An HTML table on the page and in the DOM created using JavaScript

 > ### **Create an HTML table in _main.js._ Practice mentally stepping through the script above until you are sure you understand the operations it performs and the order in which it performs them.
-Example 2.3 is available for reference, also in _Chapter02_.**
+Example 2.3 is available for reference, also included in the _Chapter02_ repo.**

 ### II.
 Arrays and Objects